 When going to expand your PCs storage SSD is the right choice.

-With the passage of time, SSDs are getting faster, bigger and cheaper while cutting of long loading times.
+With the passage of time, SSDs are getting faster, bigger, and cheaper while cutting of long loading times.

-The start was very expensive but today external SSDs are replacing the portable hard drive with almost similar price but five times higher speed.
+The start was very expensive but today external SSDs are replacing the portable hard drive with an almost similar price but five times higher speed.

-As the hard drive technology is not that advanced so that’s why they are much cheaper and doesn’t cost much.
+As the hard drive technology is not that advanced so that’s why they are much cheaper and don’t cost much.
 You can get high amounts of storage capacity for very little money compared to SSD.